manojkumarpaladugu/Commons/Logging/README.md

 ## Configuration

-This describes the configuration options for the Common Logging Library, typically set via a CMake or a Kconfig-like system.
+This describes the configuration options for the Common Logging Library, typically set via a CMake or a Kconfig like system.
 These options allow you to customize the behavior and features of the logging facility within your application or system.